IbrahimTahayneh/IbrahimTahayneh/README.md

 🚀 Passionate React Native and React Developer 🚀

 👋 Hi there!
-I'm Ibrahim Tahayneh, a dedicated and creative software engineer specializing in React Native and React development.
+I'm Ibrahim Tahayna, a dedicated and creative software engineer specializing in React Native and React development.
 With a solid foundation in front-end technologies, I bring innovative solutions to the world of cross-platform mobile apps and web development.

 🛠️ My expertise includes:
 - React Native and ReactJS for building robust, scalable applications